is a real game-changer for nonprofits and organizations

 - Your story should be authentic, emotional, structured.

 Also, don't forget to describe why you are running this crowdfunding campaign.
 If your mission is to reduce poverty, tell the stories of families and how their lives will be improved after the community support.
 If your organization saves animals, tell their live story, health condition, personality and how the contributions will change their condition.
-Consider following the Shakespeare's Story Arc to write an engaging and strong story.

 - Your story should be authentic, emotional, structured.